macrophage666/XiaokeXu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Xiaoke, a PhD candidate in Department of pharmaceutical science, University of Nebraska Medical Center.
+<h3 style="text-align: center;" markdown="1">Hi, I'm Xiaoke, a PhD candidate in Department of pharmaceutical science, University of Nebraska Medical Center.
 I have both wet lab and dry lab experience and skills.
 My thesis project focused on using scRNA-seq and scATAC-seq to understand HIV-associated neurological disorders (HANDs).
 I am also involved in several other collaborated studies using bulk RNA-seq and proteomics data to understand other neuropathologies.
-I am skilled in R and Python programming languages, Linux bash, and varied bioinformatic/analytical tools.
+I am skilled in R and Python programming languages, Linux bash, and varied bioinformatic/analytical tools.</h3>

 Education
 ======